Our Story

 2015

 After 3 years of design and development, DUEM took part in the Bridgestone World Solar Challenge for the second time, with an all new design.
-With a carbon-fibre monocoque chassis, state-of-the-art aerodynamics and mechanical and electrical systems, the car (DUSC2015) had the potential to reach 70mph and weighed just 250kg.
+With a carbon-fibre monocoque chassis, state-of-the-art aerodynamics, and mechanical and electrical systems, the car (DUSC2015) had the potential to reach 70mph and weighed just 250kg.

 Although faced with difficult circumstances, the team learned a great deal from this challenging experience and built upon these lessons in the highly successful entry in 2017.
 You can see our photo highlights from this challenge here.